Brian Boyd (unionist)

-In regard to Australian Workplace Agreements (AWA) Brian Boyd has voiced concern many may breach OHS law following statistics released in April by the major newspapers that claim 30% of AWAs do not allow workers to have rest breaks during scheduled hours of work.
+In regard to Australian Workplace Agreements (AWAs), Boyd has voiced concern many may breach OHS law following statistics released in April by the major newspapers that claim 30% of AWAs do not allow workers to have rest breaks during scheduled hours of work.
 He has called AWAs that breach OHS regulations as criminal and asked that WorkSafe Victoria prosecute any employer found to have taken away this safety condition under the Occupational Health and Safety Act.
 "Workers are protected by occupational health and safety law.
 Our Victorian law says that the employer has to provide a safe system of work – and that includes decent rest breaks," Boyd said.
 "Employers think they can do what they want under Howard’s laws, but they are forgetting that state-based OHS laws still call them to account."